 Skis in the Frontside ski category are designed to carve up the corduroy or icy hardpack on the ski resort’s front trails.
 To achieve this, engineers put a premium on precision, edge grip, responsiveness and a relatively tight turn radius.
 Tip rocker is often added for ease of turn entry, while flat tails are common to help with quick turn exit.
 However, shapes can vary as waist widths do in this category.
-The Frontside ski waists range from 70 mm underfoot all the way to 90 mm.
+The Frontside ski waists range from 84 mm underfoot all the way up to up to 93 mm.
 The narrower the ski, the tighter the turn radius, but wider skis in this category have more versatility.

-When testing Frontside skis, testers used the following mini-rating criteria: Stability, Edge-hold, Carving Pleasure, Turn Shape Variability and either Flotation (for skis 80 mm underfoot and wider) or Responsiveness (for skis with sub-80 mm waists).
+When testing Frontside skis, testers used the following criteria: Stability, Edge-hold, Carving Pleasure, Turn Shape Variability and Resort Flotation.

 Stability refers to how confidently the tester felt the ski reacted to a variety of snow conditions and terrain.
 Stability can come from great snow contact or edge grip, but also a damp construction.
 Testers often use comments such as “solid at speed,” “huge sweet spot,” and “conquers crud or cut up powder.”
 Stability also comes in to play when testers think about skiers who are looking to improve or breakthrough from beginner to intermediate and would benefit from a ski that increases confidence by providing a stable platform.

-Highest Stability scores were given to the Head Wild Joy, Blizzard Black Pearl 88 and the Atomic Cloud 12.
+Highest Stability scores were given to the Head Wild Joy, Blizzard Black Pearl 88 and Kastle LX 85.
 Testers felt that the Wild Joy had a great combo of stability and agility.
 Thanks to this trait, testers agreed the Wild Joy could elevate an intermediate skier to advanced, while adding enough interest to experts.
 Testers appreciated the well-balanced flex and stability of the Black Pearl 88 in a variety of turn shapes.
-The Atomic Cloud 12, at 70 mm underfoot, had stability at speed, like a soft GS ski.
-Skis like the Fischer My Curve elicited a wide range of comments, though overall, testers felt the ski was stable only in GS turns and was a “one-trick pony.”
-The Volkl Yumi had decent Stability, but some testers felt it washed out at the end of a long radius turn.
+The Nordica Santa Ana 93 felt “sure-footed” and stable as well as the Stocklil Stormrider 85, which felt “bomber underfoot.”

 Edge-hold, or grip, refers to the ski’s performance on edge and its ability to hold an arc on firm snow.
 Testers talk about feeling the ski edges engage in the snow from tip to tail, like railroad tracks.
 Race skis typically have vertical sidewall sandwich constructions, built for precision and maximum grip.
 Testers talk about the skis hooking up, sometimes too much in certain turn shapes, or sometimes appropriately for a feeling of great rebound.